chancancode/branch-rename/README.md

 * Does the package manager use a lockfile, and if so, does it serialize the branch name (as opposed to the resolved SHA) into the lockfile?

+* Does the package manager maintain a cache of cloned repositories, and if so do they recover gracefully to a remote branch disappearing?

 The answer to these questions affects the potential impact to your end-users if the legacy "master" branch is removed from the repository.
 For some, the end-state of the migration may be to keep the "master" branch permanently as a